 A key moment comes next week, when Ukraine's president visits the United States.
 Volodomyr Zelenskyy will attend the 79th Session the United Nations General Assembly (UNGA).
 The theme of the UNGA debate, which will bring together many leaders from round the world, is: 'Leaving no one behind: acting together for the advancement of peace, sustainable development and human dignity.'
 Zelenskyy has also pledged to present his 'peace plan' to the US during his visit.

 It would be a symbolic occasion for the US to ease restrictions on Ukraine, even if it would be sure to provoke some heated discussion.
-It would clearly signal the US commitment to ensuring Ukraine's 'victory' as a prerequisite for peace.
+It would clearly signal the US commitment to ensuring Ukraine's victory (rather than appeasement of Russia) as a prerequisite for peace.

 Why does Ukraine want the US to ease restrictions?

 For many months Ukrainian officials have been lobbying for a change in the US position.
-While some NATO members, including the UK, seem to be in principle in favour of allowing Ukraine to target Russia, the weapons they supply rely on US guidance systems.
+While some NATO members, including the UK, seem in principle to be in favour of allowing Ukraine to hit targets on Russian territory, the weapons they supply rely on US guidance systems.
 The US consequently has a de facto veto over a unilateral decision by the UK to ease restrictions on the Storm Shadow missiles it is supplying (read more on the technicalities of this here).

 Ukrainian officials are no doubt nervous about the implications of November's US election for ongoing support.
 Not only does a prospective victory for Donald Trump imperil ongoing military and humanitarian support from Washington, but it may encourage other NATO members to reduce their commitments to Ukraine.